Gladstone Regional Council area

 |Gladstone Regional Council area - All industries||2016||2011||Change|

-Overall, 28.2% of the held educational qualifications, and 36.9% had no qualifications, compared with 65.8% and 18.2% respectively for the Education and Training workforce within Gladstone Regional Council area.
+Overall, 60.3% of the workers who held educational qualifications, and 36.9% had no qualifications, compared with 79.6% and 18.2% respectively for Education and Training.

-The major differences between the qualifications held by the workforce in Gladstone Regional Council area and the Education and Training workforce were:
+The major differences between the qualifications held by the workforce of Gladstone Regional Council area and Education and Training were:

-- A larger percentage of local workers with Certificate III & IV Levels (32.1% compared to 13.8%)
+- A larger percentage of local workers with Certificate III & IV Level (32.1% compared to 13.8%)

-- A smaller percentage of local workers with Advanced Diploma or Diplomas (8.8% compared to 9.5%)
+- A smaller percentage of local workers with Advanced Diploma or Diploma (8.8% compared to 9.5%)

 The largest changes in the qualifications held by the workforce in Gladstone Regional Council area between 2011 and 2016 were:

-- Bachelor or Higher degrees (+571 local workers)
+- Bachelor or Higher degree (+571 local workers)

-- Advanced Diploma or Diplomas (+492 local workers)
+- Advanced Diploma or Diploma (+492 local workers)